practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Clojure/README.md

 - 430 milliseconds versus 426 milliseconds (as of 2026-07-01 at 29°C ambient temperature)

-By the way: my [Java solution](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Java/RandomStreamsForPerfStats.java) is indeed using the _StringBuilder_ class
+By the way, my [Java solution](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Java/RandomStreamsForPerfStats.java) is indeed using the _StringBuilder_ class.

 <br/>